A VR experience presented inside the Museum of Other Realities during Oregon Shakespeare Festival

+Anakwad is a VR experience commissionned by Oregon Shakespeare Festival as part of Quills fest, an event exploring the fusion of live theater and virtual reality, held inside the VR museum MOR.
 You can get a ticket for the festival online, and head to the MOR to play the experiences :)

 Dov, the creative director behind Corpus Misty, was paired with the performance artist Ty Defoe to direct and the piece and brought me into the project as a developer and technical artist.
 I programmed and devloped the experience, some of it's animations and visual effects, and created 3D models as well as storyboards and visual concepts (more about this below!).